 Q: How stood our relations with our Russian employees, the Foreign Service nationals?
-This was before the Sergeant Lonetree incident.

-BROWN: Yes, well before Lonetree.
-We still had Russian national employees.
+BROWN: We still had Russian national employees.
 We had only a couple in the press section, most notably Yuri Zarakhovich.
 After December, 1979, we had less work for Yuri to do, there was no question.
 That was a regret of mine.